AustinKrause/nyt-article-summarizer/README.md

 <p align="center">
   <img src='Images/language_breakdown.png'><br>
 </p>
-After cutting out extrememly large and small articles along with non-English articles, I ended with a datset of just over 100k articles, still a pretty good size to train with.
+After cutting out extrememly large and small articles along with non-English articles, I ended with a datset of just over 97k articles, still a pretty good size to train with.

 ## K-Means Clustering
 <br>
-## Preprocessing
+<b>Preprocessing</b><br>
 In order to preprocess the text data for K-Means, a number of initial steps have to be taken:<br>
 <ul>
   <li>Tokenize words</li>